sebasruiz09/Iris_test/README.md

 Run `ng test` to execute the unit tests Karma with the javascript testing framework Jasmine

+Run `ng test --code-coverage` to see the percentage of coverage of unit tests

 # 2. Extra Features

 ## Theme functionality